Pranit1225/ERP_RollUp_Automation/README.md

 - Automation restart
 - Large-file processing

-Testing was performed against the defined V1 functionality before release.
+The application was tested with the Macola ERP environment and the automation workflow was successfully verified.

 ---